Asymptotic shape for the contact process in random environment: Introduction

-For the classical contact process, the proof of the shape result mainly falls in two parts: \begin{itemize} \item The result is first proved for large values of the infection rate $\lambda$ by Durrett and Griffeath~\cite{MR656515} in 1982.
-They first obtain, for large $\lambda$, estimates essentially implying that the growth is of linear order, and then they get the shape result with (almost) subadditive techniques. \item Later, Bezuidenhout and Grimmett~\cite{MR1071804} show that a supercritical contact process conditioned to survive, when seen on a large scale, stochastically dominates a two-dimensional supercritical oriented percolation.
+For the classical contact process, the proof of the shape result mainly falls in two parts: \begin{itemize} \item The result is first proved for large values of the infection rate $\lambda$ by Durrett and Griffeath \cite{MR656515} in 1982.
+They first obtain, for large $\lambda$, estimates essentially implying that the growth is of linear order, and then they get the shape result with superconvolutive techniques. \item Later, Bezuidenhout and Grimmett \cite{MR1071804} show that a supercritical contact process conditioned to survive, when seen on a large scale, stochastically dominates a two-dimensional supercritical oriented percolation; this guarantees at least linear growth of the contact process.
 They also indicate how their construction could be used to obtain a shape theorem.
-This last step essentially consists in proving that the estimates needed in~\cite{MR656515} hold for the whole supercritical regime, and is done by Durrett~\cite{MR940469} in 1988. \end{itemize} Similarly, in the case of a random environment, proving a shape theorem can also fall into two different parts.
-The first one, and undoubtedly the most hard one, would be to prove that the growth is of linear order, as soon as survival is possible: this corresponds to the Bezuidenhout-Grimmett result in random environment.
-The second one, which we tackle here, is to prove a shape theorem under conditions assuring that the growth is of linear order: this is the random environment analogous of the Durrett--Griffeath work.
-We thus chose to put conditions on the random environment that allow to obtain, with classical techniques, estimates similar to the ones needed in~\cite{MR656515} and to focus on the proof of the shape result, which already presents serious additional difficulties when compared to the proof in the classical case.
+This last step essentially consists of proving that the estimates needed in \cite{MR656515} hold for the whole supercritical regime, and is done by Durrett \cite{MR1117232} in 1989. \end{itemize} Similarly, in the case of a random environment, proving a shape theorem can also fall into two different parts.
+The first one, and undoubtedly the hardest one, would be to prove that the growth is of linear order, as soon as survival is possible; this corresponds to the Bezuidenhout and Grimmett result in random environment.
+The second one, which we tackle here, is to prove a~shape theorem under conditions assuring that the growth is of linear order; this is the random environment analogous to the Durrett and Griffeath work.
+We thus chose to put conditions on the random environment that allow it to obtain, with classical techniques, estimates similar to the ones needed in~\cite{MR656515} and to focus on the proof of the shape result, which already presents serious additional difficulties when compared to the proof in the classical case.